 Because of this, the current copyright laws are virtually unenforceable for creative business owners.
 This means that most creative business owners do nothing, or at best take to social media to try to shame the copycat into stopping.

 Starting in 2011, the U.S. Copyright Office investigated the challenges and barriers creatives faced in enforcing their copyrights.
 In 2013, they issued a report proposing legislation to solve this roadblock.
 Since this report came out, various trade and non-profit organizations have lobbied Congress to take action.
 Together these efforts culminated in H.R.
 5757, the Copyright Alternative in Small-Claims Enforcement Act of 2016 (or CASE Act of 2016).
+(Note: The version currently in front of Congress is H.R.
+2426, which is identical in substance to the bill discussed below, H.R.
+5757.)

 In the rest of this super meaty blog post, you’ll find: